SuperOfficeDocs/superoffice-docs/docs/diary/recurring-appointments.md

 ![Recurring follow-up dialog -screenshot][img1]

 > [!CAUTION]
-> The sub-pattern should match the pattern.
+> The **sub-pattern should match the pattern**.
 There is little error-checking if you mix the wrong set.
 You can set pattern = yearly and sub-pattern = dailyEveryDay and something strange will probably happen.

 The system generates appointment records for all the recurrence instances: